 Superior’s Statement of Compliance with Section 1502 of the Dodd-Frank Act – The Conflict Minerals Provision

 Superior Industries International, Inc. requires its suppliers to conduct their worldwide operations in a manner that respects labor and human rights, including sourcing minerals that do not directly or indirectly finance armed groups.
-In response to Section 1502 of the Dodd-Frank Act, Superior Industries has examined our operations for the use of gold, tin, tantalum, tungsten and their non-derivative forms, cassiterite, columbite-tantalite and wolframite.
-We do not use any of these minerals or their non-derivative forms, with the exception of a steel alloy that contains tungsten.
+In response to Section 1502 of the Dodd-Frank Act, Superior Industries examined our operations for the use of gold, tin, tantalum, tungsten and their non-derivative forms, cassiterite, columbite-tantalite and wolframite.
+We do not use any of these minerals or their non-derivative forms.